-Recology Sunset Scavenger and Recology Golden Gate, your local recycling companies | Recycle | Compost City officials: Trash collection "essential service" Recology completing scheduled routes, emptying customer bins to help keep S.F. clean For the most up-to-date info on hours of operation, services, programs, and closures, go to Recology.com hen San Francisco officials issued a shelterin-place order to quell the coronavirus, they announced trash collection was vital to our city and would continue.
+Recology Sunset Scavenger and Recology Golden Gate, your local recycling companies | Recycle | Compost City officials: Trash collection "essential service" Recology completing scheduled routes, emptying customer bins to help keep S.F. clean For the most up-to-date info on hours of operation, services, programs, and closures, go to Recology.com hen San Francisco officials issued a shelter-inplace order to quell the coronavirus, they announced trash collection was vital to our city and would continue.
 Recology drivers and recycling sorters remain on the job to complete their routes and keep San Francisco's recycling moving.
-Recology managers, closely monitoring news reports, ordered additional cases of personal protective supplies - extra gloves, masks, and hand sanitizers - for our workers early in the crisis.
-We also installed more than 30 additional handwashing stations in areas frequented by employees.
-We have taken many other precautionary measures.
-One is implementing staggered start times for collection shifts to minimize person-to-person contact.
+Recology managers ordered additional cases of personal protective supplies for our workers early in the crisis.
+In accordance with Mayor London Breed's recent directive, all collection drivers and other essential personal will be wearing masks while out in public and on the job.
+We also implemented staggered start times for collection shifts to minimize person-to-person contact.
 Under this policy, many collection routes are starting earlier than usual.
 So please put all your bins out the night before your scheduled collection day(s) to ensure pick up.
 All of us at Recology recognize our vital role in maintaining public health and care greatly about the communities we are privileged to serve.
+Collection driver Aaron Meier said it best in his tweet, which inspired 500,000 responses: "Right now I am feeling an extra sense of pride and purpose as I do my work.
+I see people, my people, of my city, peeking out their windows at me.